HakanHeuberger/ABAP-Value-Statement-Formatter/README.md

 # ABAP-Value-Statement-Formatter

-The standard "Copy as ABAP Value Statement..." function of Eclipses' ADT often is not enough to get a readable value statement.
+The standard "Copy as ABAP Value Statement..." function of Eclipses' debugger with ADT often is not enough to get a readable value statement.
 While the standard format may be adequate enough for small data tables, larger ones definitely get unreadable, at least for me.

 This script is a work around I created to automate my testing experience while mocking tables in ABAP.
 It is nowhere perfect, optimized or extensively tested.